jakimfett/k8s-factory/doc/design.md

 # Metrics Service Design

 ## Overview
-The metrics service provides comprehensive monitoring capabilities for the Kubernetes Windsurf project.
+The metrics service provides comprehensive monitoring capabilities for the k8s-factory project.
 It follows a layered architecture that separates metrics collection (Prometheus) from visualization (Grafana), with the latter being optional and configurable.

 ## Design Principles